skellis46/finger-pointing-moon/case-for-support.md

 #### Experimental practice-research

-The methodological heart of _Finger Pointing Moon_ is the "sustained examination"[@varela_first-person_1999 p.2] of an experimental form of Authentic Movement (AM) as practice-research fieldwork.
+The methodological heart of _Finger Pointing Moon_ is the sustained examination of an experimental form of Authentic Movement (AM) as practice-research fieldwork.

 AM is a process-oriented movement practice that distinguishes the body as observed from the outside (third-person perspective) and the soma as perceived from the inside (first-person perception).[@hanna_what_1995 p.341] AM provides a highly structured body-based process of empirical (visible) and sensorial (non-visible) observation.
 Its focus is on doing something rather than making something, and the practice dwells deeply in ambiguous feelings and thoughts and presents movement experiences that are not obviously visible.
 In _Finger Pointing Moon_ the practice acts as a closed methodological system with which to observe the epistemic limits and possibilities of body-based work.
 The slipperiness of such contemplative practice, often beyond the reach of "verbalization and of rationalization"[@kerr_borgmann_2016 p.64] and complicated to document, is essential to the project.
 In _Finger Pointing Moon_ AM is an edge-case or paradigmatic method to examine the epistemic limits, possibilities and failings of body-based practice-research, and to propose extrapolations of these limits to other practice-research disciplines.
 The practice offers clear and precise limits to wrestle with what can be known differently through practice-research.